UltraMessaging/um_perf/README.md

 Here are the persistence tests:
 1. Single source, single receiver, streaming (no Store).
-2. Single source, single SPP-based Store, single receiver.
+2. Single source, single SPP-based Store (disk-based), single receiver.
 This characterizes a single disk-based store's performance (throughput).
 3. Single source, single RPP-based Store, single receiver.
 This allows us to compare SPP to RPP.
 For the hardware we used,